 The Plan lays the foundation for better coordination of wildlife research and management among programs within the Division of Fish and Wildlife, state and federal agencies and many partners in the conservation community.
 The conservation strategies from states throughout the nation will collectively provide a strong argument to Congress to work toward providing a stable and permanent funding source for rare-species conservation.

 EIGHT (8) REQUIRED ELEMENTS of the WILDLIFE ACTION PLAN

 1. Information on the distribution and abundance of species of wildlife

 MORE INFORMATION on the WAP and SWG

 The Association of Fish and Wildlife Agencies (AFWA, formerly known as the International Association of Fish and Wildlife Agencies) "Teaming With Wildlife Committee" is leading the push for permanent federal funding for the conservation of rare and nongame species.
 Teaming With Wildlife is a coalition of more than 3000 organizations that are working to prevent wildlife from becoming endangered by supporting increased federal funding for state-level wildlife conservation.

 The Association of Fish and Wildlife Agencies, founded in 1902, represents the government agencies responsible for North America's fish and wildlife resources.
 AFWA applies expertise in science, policy, economics and coalition-building to serve its members as a national and international voice on a broad array of wildlife and conservation issues.

-REVIEW and COMMENT on the 2005 WILDLIFE ACTION PLAN
+LINKS TO THE 2005 WILDLIFE ACTION PLAN